 Education has been encouraged in my family.
 My father held a dual Master's in Geology and Petroleum Engineering.
 My mother had her Bachelor's in Home Economics.
 My brother was working on his PhD in Physics when he was diagnosed with cancer, eventually succumbing to the disease.
-Prior to COVID, I traveled 3-4 days per week.
+Prior to COVID, I traveled three to four days per week.
 My role is to provide education and consultation to nurses and other health care providers that manage adult oncology patients receiving immunotherapy as part of the cancer treatment.
 Since COVID restrictions have been instituted, the bulk of my work is now virtual.
-I want to pursue a part-time academic faculty position with an on-line nursing program.
+I want to pursue a part-time academic faculty position with an online nursing program.

 I planned on pursing graduate studies since my freshman year at Regis, as I was accepted into the Fast Track program.
 Having that encouragement from Regis right from the start of course played a major role for me.
 Support from my professors combined with the education I received at Regis finalized my decision to indeed follow the Fast Track program.
 I knew my education would be worth the effort and I could succeed because of that support.
 I entered without fear, just with a determination to be the best I could be.
 Hearth is a relatively small non-profit working to end elder homelessness.
 Currently that world has been turned upside down.
 We are working to find safe, new, and intriguing fundraising events.
 With the pandemic, I am now the coordinator of the food pantry, something we did not have pre-pandemic.
 I can thank Regis for always encouraging my work ethic and not letting me slip up.